What Is DNS and How Does It Work?

 MX records have a specific property called priority.
 The MX server priority is designated with digits, starting with zero.
 This is done for redundancy reasons, mostly, so that several mail servers can be associated with a single domain name.
 If the server with priority 0 doesn’t reply to the request, the one with the next number is being queried and so on.

-SPF records is a TXT record (text-based record) used for determining the authenticity of the mail services.
+SPF records is a TXT record (a text-based record) used for determining the authenticity of the mail services.
 As the mail protocol is quite old and hasn’t seen many (if any) updates over the last decades, additional security measures are introduced every now and again.
 Most of them help determine whether the sender of the email is the person he claims to be.
 SPF records are one of those mechanisms.

 PTR records are reverse DNS records which are the exact opposite of A records.
 They bind IPs to domains.
 This way when you query an IP, you can get meaningful information as to what domain name it’s associated with.